OxaPayBlog: Аналитика о криптоплатежных шлюзах

 • Consistent callback or notification logic

-A smaller feature set that works consistently is usually better than a broad one that behaves unpredictably.
+A smaller feature set that works consistently is usually better than a broader one that behaves unpredictably.

 Understand Operational Responsibilities